Written by: Greg Ellifritz

 Here are some examples of belt loops, slots and paddles:

-Open-Top Kydex holsters by CompTac, Blade-Tech, and Sidearmor are of very high quality, but still don’t hold the gun in well during a struggle.
+Open-Top Kydex holsters by CompTac, Raven Concealment, Blade-Tech, and Sidearmor are of very high quality, but still don’t hold the gun in well during a struggle.

-I like the Safariland ALS as a belt holster.
+I like the Safariland ALS as an open carry belt holster.
 It comes with both belt loops and paddle attachments and has a very fast security lock.
 They cost $30-45.
 The only downside is that they are slightly bulky and can’t be concealed under light clothing.
 They are great for desk duty or plainclothes assignments where concealment isn’t really needed.

-If you like the leather holsters, get one with a thumbstrap rather than one with an open top.
-It offers better retention.
+If you like the leather holsters, get one with a thumb strap rather than one with an open top.
+It offers better retention if you are rolling around on the ground or fighting with an attacker.

 Stay away from the small of the back holsters.
 The drawstroke is difficult to do in any position but standing and is easier to stop in a fight.
-There is also a greater chance of spinal injury if you fall while wearing one.
+There is a greater chance of spinal injury if you fall while wearing one.
 It also prints horribly if you bend forward.
+For more information on this type of holster, read Don’t Dig The Rig Part 9.

 One final thing to consider is ride height.
 Each manufacturer places the gun differently in relation to the belt line.
 If the gun is too high, the grip is up near the armpit.
 That makes a difficult draw for shorter-waisted people and those who lack flexible shoulders.
 On the other hand, a gun that rides too low doesn’t conceal well.
 I would stay away from both.